hotosm/oam-docs-hugo/content/uploader/uploader-form.md

 ## Contributing

-In order to upload imagery to OAM, you will need to have your files stored in a publicly accessible location.
-This means you cannot have your files only stored on your computer, but need to stored in a location that allows downloads.
-Services like [Dropbox](https://www.dropbox.com) and [Google Drive](https://drive.google.com) provide easy to use file storage with methods for publicly sharing.
+In order to upload imagery to OAM, you have two options for storing your files.
+One option is to have your files stored in a publicly accessible location, which means they cannot be stored only on your computer but need to be stored in a location that allows downloads.
+Services like [Dropbox](https://www.dropbox.com) and [Google Drive](https://drive.google.com) provide easy-to-use file storage with methods for public sharing.
+Alternatively, you can also upload files directly from your local device.
+This means you can select and upload files that are stored on your computer without the need for them to be in a publicly accessible location.

 ### via Dropbox